Feras532/Feras532/README.md

 # 💫About Me :
 ✨ Full-stack Developer

+🎓 Graduated from KFUPM B.S in Software Engineering

 🌱 I’m currently working at LazyWait

 📫 How to reach me: Feras.S.Alsinan@gmail.com +966541440988